salva/py-friendlydateparser/README.md

 ### 2. `parse_date(text, now=None, month_first=True)`

-- **Description**: Parses date information from a given string and returns a date object.
+Parses date information from a given string and returns a date object.
 The function can handle different formats including relative date descriptions (e.g., "next month", "last Friday") or explicit dates (e.g., "10/3/2017", "15th of July").

 - **Parameters**:
   - `text` (str): The text containing date information to be parsed.
-  - `now` (datetime.date or datetime.datetime, optional): The reference date to use for relative expressions.
+  - `now` (datetime.date or datetime.datetime, optional): The
+      reference date to use for relative expressions.
 Defaults to the current date if not specified.
   - `month_first` (bool, optional): Indicates whether the month appears first in numerical dates (e.g., `10/3` is treated as October 3rd if `month_first=True`).
 Defaults to `True`.

 - **Returns**: A `datetime.date` object.